hamaluik/blog.hamaluik.ca/posts/2014-10-05-swept-aabb-collision-using-minkowski-difference.md

     <figcaption>However, if moving the Minkowski AABB by the relative motion vector <b>does</b> cause it to cover the origin, the objects <b>will</b> collide during this frame!</figcaption>
 </figure>

-This is fine and dandy if all we want to do is check whether or not the objects _will_ or _won't_ collide&mdash;but if we want to **prevent** those objects from colliding, we're going to have to do things a little bit different.
+This is fine and dandy if all we want to do is check whether or not the objects _will_ or _won't_ collide—but if we want to **prevent** those objects from colliding, we're going to have to do things a little bit different.
 We'll still use the relative velocity, but this time we'll change the perspective:

 ```haxe
 var relativeMotion:Vector = (boxA.velocity - boxB.velocity) * dt;
 ```

 Now, we can ray-trace this relative motion vector from the origin, and see if it collides with our Minkowski AABB (see below).
-If it does, we get the same result as before with an added bonus&mdash;the point on the ray which first touches the AABB defines the point in time when the two objects will start colliding.
+If it does, we get the same result as before with an added bonus—the point on the ray which first touches the AABB defines the point in time when the two objects will start colliding.

 <figure>
     <img src="/images/swept-aabb-collision-minkowski/raytrace_nohit.png">